leo-project/leofs/docs/admin/system_admin/migration.md

 #### Takeover and Adjust Confugurations

 Before getting started with the migration of a LeoFS system, you need to take over the configuration, then adjust the paths and set the new configurations.
+It is possible to simplify this by storing node configuration in `/etc/leofs`, independent on version.
+Please refer to [For Administrators / System Administration / Persistent Configuration](/admin/system_admin/persistent_configuration.md) for instructions on enabling and using this feature.

 #### Added Or Changed LeoFS' Configurations